A particularly well-known form of The Tale

 - Victor Lustig and George C. Parker are the most well known perpetrators of this scheme in real life.
 Arthur Furguson is another famous example though his existence might or might not be a hoax.

 - And, in a subversion, a gentleman from Arizona bought London Bridge and the city of London duly dismantled it and shipped it out to Arizona.
-(They built another one in its place, and it is by far the ugliest bridge in the city.)
+(They built another one in its place).
 Rumor has it that the purchaser was dismayed because he thought he was buying the much more iconic Tower Bridge, though the Other Wiki insists that this has been Jossed.

 - When the Dutch bought the Manhattan peninsula from local natives, the people they negotiated with and who got the money were not actual owners of the land.
 But when the Dutch made an offer to buy the land, they gladly took the money.